ramirezramiro/zephyr-secure-supervisor/README.md

 - **Flash succeeds but no LED blink/logs** – Verify `CONFIG_APP_SENSOR_SAMPLE_INTERVAL_MS` isn’t zero, and confirm `/dev/ttyACM0` is the correct serial device or that the LED alias exists in the overlay.

 Need deeper dives?
 See `docs/architecture.md` for block diagrams, `docs/testing.md` for detailed test recipes, `docs/recovery.md` / `docs/supervisor.md` for state machines, and `docs/components.md` for module-by-module notes.
 The MISRA deviation log (`docs/MISRA_DEVIATIONS.md`) documents the endemic Zephyr macros (logging) and permanent supervisor loops we intentionally keep.***

-## Post-Quantum Migration Template (PQC)

-The cryptographic core (`src/app_crypto.c`, `src/simple_aes.c`) is already isolated from the watchdog, persistence, and telemetry stacks, so it doubles as a drop-in PQC playground.
-Swapping AES-CTR for a NIST-standard primitive (Kyber, Dilithium, etc.) only touches that cipher module; the persistence APIs and log formatting stay intact, and all existing supervisor/watchdog behaviors continue to run unmodified.